Hook formulas for skew shapes III. Multivariate and product formulas: Notation and Background

 To each permutation $w\in S_n$, we associate the subset of $[n]\times [n]$ given by

 This set is called the (Rothe) \emph{diagram} of $w$ and can be viewed as the complement in $[n]\times [n]$ of the hooks from the cells $(i,w_i)$ for $i=1,2,\ldots,n$.
 The size of this set is the length of $w$ and it uniquely determines $w$.
-Diagrams of permutations play the role in the theory of Schubert polynomials that partitions play in the theory of symmetric functions.
+Diagrams of permutations play in the theory of Schubert polynomials the role that partitions play in the theory of symmetric functions.
 The {\em essential set} of a permutation $w$ is given by

 See Figure~\ref{fig:permdiags} for an example of a diagram $D(w)$ and $Ess(w)$.

 The diagrams of two families of permutations have very appealing properties.
 These families are also described using the notion of {\em pattern avoidance} of permutations~\cite{Kit} and play an important role in Schubert calculus.
 We refer to \cite[\S 2.1-2]{Man} for details and further examples.